geuresti/Capstone/README.md

 ## How to use Pixelspace

+download the project <br>

+open your terminal / command prompt and enter the "Capstone" directory <br>

-download the requirements: "pip install -r requirements.txt"
+download the requirements by typing: "pip install -r requirements.txt" <br>

-to run the program: "*python manage.py runserver*" <br>
+run the program by typing: "*python manage.py runserver*" <br>

-then open your browers and navigate to: "http://localhost:8000/pixelspace" <br>
+then open your brower and navigate to: "http://localhost:8000/pixelspace" <br>

-to run the testing tool: "*python -m coverage run --branch --source='.' manage.py test*" <br>
-to view the coverage report: "*python -m coverage report*"
+to terminate the program, press: ctrl + Z <br>